■ Physician-team:

 Generally, a healthcare professional is not responsible for the care provided by another healthcare professional.
 Often, more than one healthcare professional will owe a duty of care to a patient.
 When a referral is made to a specialist, the referring MRP is generally not responsible for the care provided by the consultant, even though that MRP continues to be responsible for coordinating the patient’s ongoing care — at least until a new treating physician can assume such care.

-Misunderstandings about who is responsible for a patient’s care during handovers can be avoided when there is open communication among the healthcare team and when systems are in place, such as the use of structured communications tools.
-This includes documenting the handover and communicating to patients and families on who is most responsible for care at particular points in time.
-Hospital or institution policies and procedures that outline what is expected of the MRP may provide valuable guidance.
+Misunderstandings about who is responsible for a patient’s care during handovers can be avoided when there is open communication among the healthcare team and when written protocols are implemented that define roles and responsibilities, communication expectations, handover processes, and discharge/follow up responsibilities.
+Documenting the handover and communicating to patients and families about who is most responsible for care at particular points in time is also essential.
+Hospital or institution policies and procedures that outline what is expected of the MRP also provide valuable guidance.

 For more information on this topic, see CMPA Good Practices: Transitions in care.